ButlerLogic/action-autotag/README.md

 ### version

-Explicitly set the version instead of using automatic detection.
+Explicitly set the version instead of using automatic detection (forces "manual" strategy).

 Useful for projects where the version number may be output by a previous action.